 NATA offers ISO 15189 accreditation through the NATA/RCPA joint accreditation program only.
-This means that NATA will the use same requirements in every medical laboratory whether they claim Medicare benefits or not.
-This includes a suite of NPAAC documents that overlap with the NATA documents.
-The lists of requirements documents are quite overwhelming when you look at them for the first time.
+NATA applies like requirements in every medical laboratory, whether they claim Medicare benefits or not.

-You may get the impression from the sheer number of documents that you have an enormous amount of work to do to meet these requirements.
-However, all accreditation requirements are based around what any professional organisation should already be doing to ensure they are putting out reliable test results.
+You may get the impression from the sheer number of documents you have an enormous amount of work to meet these requirements.
+However, all accreditation requirements are based on what any professional organisation should already be doing to ensure they are putting out reliable test results.
 Of course, the more complex the testing you are doing, the more involved your processes will be for controlling the quality, but all the requirements fall into the following main areas:

 Staff & training

-You employ or contract staff to run and work in your laboratory.
-They have suitable experience and/or qualifications and you supervise those who are still in training.
+You employ or contract staff to manage and work in your laboratory, including clinical staff, to oversee and manage risk (“designated person“).
+They have relevant experience or qualifications, or both, and you supervise those who are still in training.
 There are job descriptions for each role or person.
-You give them training when they need it and, for critical tasks, you assess the results of that training.
-Staff members are ‘signed-off’ when they are ready to work unsupervised.
+You give them training when they need it, and, for critical tasks, you assess the results of that training.
+Staff members are ‘signed off when they are ready to work unsupervised.

 The physical environment of the laboratory

-The collection, laboratory, office and storage facilities are arranged in such a way as to avoid cross-contamination between samples, and to provide a secure and safe working environment for the staff.
-If methods call for any specific environmental conditions (temperature, humidity, sterility, radiation, vibration levels etc) you provide those conditions and monitor them.
-When using shared facilities or borrowed equipment, you put in extra effort to make sure these conditions are provided.
+The collection, laboratory, office and storage facilities are designed to avoid cross-contamination between samples and provide a secure and safe working environment for the staff.
+If methods call for any specific environmental conditions (temperature, humidity, sterility, radiation, vibration levels etc.), you provide those conditions and monitor them.
+When using shared facilities or borrowed equipment, you put in extra effort to ensure these conditions are provided.
 You keep the facilities clean and uncluttered.

 Equipment & consumables

-You have provided all the equipment necessary to perform the testing, and any other processes such as sample collection and preparation.
-The equipment is able to achieve the necessary accuracy, and complies with any specifications in the methods.
-You have up-to-date instructions on how to use the available equipment and you make sure that only trained people use it.
+You have provided all the equipment necessary to perform the testing and any other processes such as sample collection and preparation.
+The equipment can achieve the required accuracy and complies with any specifications in the methods.
+You have up-to-date instructions on using the available equipment, and you make sure that only trained people use it.
 You check or calibrate the equipment regularly if it has a significant effect on the test results.

 Consumables are received, stored and checked to ensure that they are not damaged or invalidated in any way.
 Consumables not approved for use are quarantined from those in use.